The evolution of Taps

 As the story goes, Ellicombe’s son was studying music in the south and joined the confederate army without telling his father.
 When Ellicombe checked the s boy’s pocket he found a piece of paper with musical notes written on it.
 He asked the commanding officer if he could have a military band play the notes at his son’s funeral.
 His request was denied because the boy was a confederate.
 But as a concession, they told him, he could have one musician play the notes on one instrument.
 Ellicombe picked the bugle.
 The song, as you may have already guessed, was “Taps.”

 The story of Ellicombe and his son, however, is not true.
-Historians have disputed it as simply a tall tale, a good yarn to tell around the campfire, but with no merit whatsoever.
+Historians have disputed it as simply a tall tale, a good yarn to tell around the campfire.
 In fact, Captain Ellicombe may not even exist.
 One good researcher traced the story back to Robert Ripley of “Ripley’s Believe or Not” who used the father and son version of “Taps” to great dramatic effect on his TV show in the late 1940’s.
 Whether Ripley knew it was pure fiction, didn’t matter.
 Most of Ripley’s features were subject to scrutiny anyway.
 But even the Ellicombe story prompted a biographer of Ripley’s to remark: “The denouement of this is a coincidence incredible even by Rip’s standards.”

 Ripley apparently tried to pass the story off as the origination of “Taps,” rather than its funeral connotation, which might make more sense.

 Believe this, however.
 Norton and Butterfield were real; and together they solved the mystery of “Taps” origins over a century ago.